 In July 2009, Billings Clinic launched the PGY1 Pharmacy Residency Program with 2 residents, which doubled the number of pharmacy resident positions in the state of Montana at that time.

 In July 2013, the program expanded to 3 PGY1 pharmacy resident positions.
-Beginning in July 2017, the Billings Clinic will offer 4 PGY1 pharmacy resident positions, making it the largest program in the state.
+In July 2017, Billings Clinic began offering PGY1 pharmacy resident positions annually, making it the largest program in the state.
 Residents will receive one-on-one attention from preceptors and the Residency Program Director and have a built-in support system with co-residents.
 The Billings Clinic PGY1 Pharmacy Residency Program continues to make positive changes because of its hardworking residents, dedicated preceptors and director, as well as a supportive pharmacy staff and organization.